- NJ Online Sports Betting

 - Deposit bonuses

 Free bets are the most common ones, while risk-free bets and deposit bonuses give you the best bang for your buck.
-Free bets are usually at very low sums like $10 or $20, while with risk-free bets and deposit matches give you anything from $100 to $500 extra.
+Free bets are usually sports bets at very low sums like $10 or $20, while with risk-free bets and deposit matches give you anything from $100 to $500 extra.
 For example at FanDuel NJ you’ll get up to $500 risk-free bet.
+However, BetAmerica Sportsbook offers you a $50 free bet, which you should definitely consider.

 The difference between the two is that in risk-free bets, you’ll get a refund if you whiff on your bet.
 For example if you bet on the New York Jets beating New England Patriots at +350 in MetLife Stadium, you’ll get refunded if the Jets lose.
 In free bets you’ll get a free bet that you can use on any

 Deposit bonuses in NJ come in the form of deposit matches.
-For example at Unibet online casino you’ll get your deposit matched up to $500.
+For example at Unibet Sportsbook you’ll get your deposit matched up to $500.
 So if you deposit $500, you can bet with $1000.
 That’s a quality deposit deal.
+However, some sportsbooks take matching even further.
+The new up-and-comer Vigtory Sportsbook offers a 300% match up to $150.

 For example at PointsBet, your risk-free bet is activated when you place your first bet.
 If your bet misses, you’ll get the money refunded to your account, and it’s awarded as a bonus bet on your account.
 So you’ll need to use the same stake and bet it again, and then you can cash out if you want.